ExpediaGroup/flyte/README.md

 #### Command

 The command section of a step details what you want to execute if the step is executed.
-The command must be an available command on a pack registered with the flyte.
+The command must be an available command on a pack registered with flyte.

 ## Datastore